Sam Hornish Jr.: 2006−2007: Busch Series

 Hornish began competing in the NASCAR Busch Series in the No. 39 Dodge Charger late in the 2006 season for Penske Racing.
 He drove the last two events of the season, struggling in both races.
 At Phoenix, Hornish started 27th and finished 36th after a crash on lap 187.
 In the season-ending race at Homestead-Miami, he was involved a crash after five laps and finished last.

 Hornish returned to the series in 2007, driving nine races for Penske in the No. 12.
 He had his best start and finish of the season in the Nicorette 300 at Atlanta Motor Speedway, starting fifth and finishing fifteenth.
 Hornish earned another top-ten start (sixth place) at the season-ending race at Homestead-Miami.
 Despite a good qualifying run, he finished 38th after a crash with Todd Bodine on lap 114.

 In mid-2007, Hornish drove Penske's No. 27 Dodge Charger in an ARCA Re/Max Series race at Michigan International Speedway.
 Starting in the pole position, he led the first 29 laps of the race before being passed by eventual winner Erik Darnell and finishing second.
 After the race, he called the transition to stock cars a "challenge": "I'm a student at this, still trying to learn as much as I can.
 A lot of people have asked me what the toughest transition is, coming over here from the IndyCars and doing these stock car races, and really it's the fact I don't get much practice time."

 At the end of the season Hornish drove in the Nextel Cup Series for Penske Racing South in its No. 06 Dodge Charger, failing to qualify for his first six races.
-He qualified for the Checker Auto Parts 500 at Phoenix, starting in 26th place and finishing 30th (two laps behind).
+He qualified for the Checker Auto Parts 500 at Phoenix, starting in 26th place and finishing thirtieth (two laps behind).
 Hornish also qualified for the following race at Homestead-Miami, starting in 29th place.
 After crashing in turn three of lap 194 he finished 37th, thirteen laps behind.